octo-technology/OpenTezos/docs/ligo/full_examples.md

 > Remember if you are not sure what you are doing add `--dry-run` at the end of the command line to see if everything is ok.

+To go further you can find the code with video explanations on this [Github](https://github.com/frankhillard/ligo_tutorial_fundadvisor)